Omnipoint-Development/medusa-docker/README.md

 ## Setup

-### 1. Repository Secrets
+### 1. Repository Permissions

-Add the following secrets to your GitHub repository:

-- `DOCKER_USERNAME`: Your Docker Hub username
-- `DOCKER_PASSWORD`: Your Docker Hub password or access token
+The workflow uses GitHub's built-in `GITHUB_TOKEN` secret, which is automatically available.
+Make sure your repository has the following permissions enabled:

+- Go to your repository Settings → Actions → General
+- Under "Workflow permissions", select "Read and write permissions"
+- Check "Allow GitHub Actions to create and approve pull requests"

 ### 2. Workflow Triggers